Cowboys–Vikings rivalry

-The Cowboys–Vikings rivalry is a rivalry between the Dallas Cowboys and Minnesota Vikings.
-One sportswriter named it the fourth-best NFL rivalry of the 1970s.
+The Cowboys–Vikings rivalry is a National Football League (NFL) rivalry between the Dallas Cowboys and Minnesota Vikings.
+The Cowboys and Vikings have played seven times in the playoffs, making this one of the most played playoff series in league history (the Vikings' most common playoff opponent and the fourth-most for the Cowboys after the 49ers, Rams, and Packers).
+CBS Sports named the rivalry among the best in the 1970s.

-The overall series is led by Dallas 19–15.
-The Cowboys and Vikings have played seven times in the playoffs, making this one of the most played playoff series in league history (the Vikings' most common playoff opponent and the fourth-most for the Cowboys after the 49ers, Rams and Packers).
-The Cowboys lead the playoff series 4–3.
+The Cowboys lead the overall series, 19–15.
+The two teams have met seven times in the playoffs, with the Cowboys holding a 4–3 record.